aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_setdecomposition.rst

        that will be more efficient.

-    -  This procedure can be used to specify the decomposition in the Benders algorithm of CPLEX 12.7 or higher.
+    -  This procedure can be used to specify the decomposition in the Benders algorithm of CPLEX.
 See the CPLEX option ``Benders strategy`` for more information.

     -  For CPLEX, use a value of 0 to assign a column to the master problem,